 Often overshadowed by Serengeti National Park and Ngorongoro Crater in the north, Tarangire is a lesser known but still breathtaking place to visit and go on safari.
 It’s a huge park, with lodges, tented camps, and campsites to stay in.
 The scenic backdrop is staggering – rolling hills in the distance, golden plains in the foreground.
 There’s even a section called the Little Serengeti for it’s flat grassiness.
 In other areas, the baobab trees reign.
 These gigantic structures are scattered throughout the park

 However, it’s the animals that make any safari exciting, and Tarangire doesn’t disappoint.
 It’s home to loads of zebras, giraffes, water buffalo, wildebeest, ostriches, and birds.
 If you’re lucky, you’ll even catch a glimpse of a lion, the king of the Big Five safari animals.
 What the park is most famous for is their abundance of elephants.
 You can see herds everywhere, just strolling along.
 Really a majestic sight!
+For more ideas on the best beautiful places to visit, check out Beautiful World.

 Have you been to any of these four sites?